Action plan for organic production in the EU

 - improve traceability;

-- facilitate contribution of private sector.
+- facilitate the contribution of the private sector.

 Stimulating production and processing